Pitriss/classic_technic_game/README.txt

 Classic technic Game for Minetest engine
 ==========================================================

+Warning: I lost interest in Minetest, so this project is on hold. it should be functional and because its targeted to old version of MT, there is minimal chance that devs break anything.

 This game is inspired by technic game, but with older more challenging recipes, with lot of additions, some deletions and changes at all.

-This game contains more than 4000 blocks so you need fresh git server.
+This game contains more than 4000 blocks so you need 0.4.7 git server.
 (atleast from 1.
 Nov 2013)

 Cloning with git: